 Do you love the fireworks at Magic Kingdom but hate waiting around for them?
 Then you’ll love getting to see them from outside your room at Polynesian!
 Right before the Happily Ever Fireworks, just walk out your room towards the bungalows.
 And then you’ll get an amazing view!
 And they even pipe in the music!
 You won’t get the projections on the castle, but you won’t have to wait around for it, have to worry about people putting kids on your shoulders obstructing your views, etc. For my family, it was the perfect way to watch the fireworks!

 5Take the Monorail to Magic Kingdom

-One of the great things about staying at Disney’s Polynesian Village Resort is that it is on the monorail line so you just need to walk to the Grand Ceremonial House (which is a close walk from all the rooms) and then go up the 2nd floor and take the monorail.
+One of the great things about staying at Disney’s Polynesian Village Resort is that it is on the monorail line.
+So you just need to walk to the Grand Ceremonial House (which is a close walk from all the rooms) and then go up the 2nd floor and take the monorail.
 It is a really fun, convenient way to get to the Magic Kingdom.

 6Walk to the Ticket & Transportation Center to Take the Monorail to EPCOT

 If you want to go to EPCOT and you’re staying at one of the DVC villas, then it’s a really short walk to the Ticket & Transportation Center (it’s not too bad of walk from any of the buildings, actually).
-You can take a monorail from the Ticket & Transportation Center right to EPCOT, which makes Polynesian unique as the one Disney hotel with super convenient transportation to both EPCOT & Magic Kingdom.
+You can take a monorail from the Ticket & Transportation Center right to EPCOT.
+This makes Polynesian unique as the one Disney hotel with super convenient transportation to both EPCOT & Magic Kingdom.

 7Take a Boat to the Magic Kingdom